 What programs and packages do you offer?

 I offer two programs and one package.
 Those are important distinctions to begin understanding how I work.
 The Career Planner/Changer Program and the Career Explorer Program are similar because they both use the résumé writing process as a coaching tool for discovery, which ends up with a clear, purposeful story.
-I also offer a Rapid-fire Resume Package, which differs sharply from the two programs.
+I also offer a Rapid-fire Resume Package, which differs from the two programs.

 These three offerings are detailed in my Packages & Programs matrix.
 That said, this Q&A page focuses on the two programs.